Baltimore DUI Lawyer explains how a new ruling by the Maryland Court of Appeals has changed DUI litigation

 Baltimore DUI Lawyer: MVA v.
 Deering (No. 25, Sept. term 2013)

-Baltimore DUI Lawyer: What does the new case say?
+What does the new case say about breath tests?

 The Maryland Court of Appeals has ruled “that, even if a suspected drunk driver is denied the opportunity to consult counsel before deciding whether to take a breath test under the implied consent, administrative per se law, the driver remains subject to the administrative license suspension that the statute assigns to a test refusal or a particular test result.”